elixir-lang/elixir-lang.github.com/getting-started/enumerables-and-streams.markdown

 #Stream<[enum: 1..100000, funs: [...]]>
 ```

+Instead of generating intermediate lists, streams build a series of computations that are invoked only when we pass the underlying stream to the `Enum` module.
+Streams are useful when working with large, *possibly infinite*, collections.

 Many functions in the `Stream` module accept any enumerable as an argument and return a stream as a result.
-It also provides functions for creating streams, possibly infinite.
+It also provides functions for creating streams.
 For example, `Stream.cycle/1` can be used to create a stream that cycles a given enumerable infinitely.
 Be careful to not call a function like `Enum.map/2` on such streams, as they would cycle forever:

 ```iex
 iex> stream = Stream.cycle([1, 2, 3])